Education

 Education is a novel pursuit, and imparting education is even more so.
-However, there are certainly ethical issues in education that must be kept in mind and pondered upon from time to time to assess the real value added to society via the media of education.
+However, there are certainly ethical issues in education that must be considered and pondered from time to time to assess the real value added to society via the media of education.

 TAGGED UNDER: Education Ethics

-Education is simply the soul of a society as it passes from one generation to another.
+Education is simply a society’s soul as it passes from one generation to another.
 G. K. Chesterton Indeed, education is an ongoing process.
 We are always receiving and passing it on, adding something in the process, sometimes even taking certain things, impertinent from time to time, away from it while passing it on further.
-However, the industry of education is a serious one, requiring well-defined ethics and values, well-bound in visible legal outlines to regulate its exchange and distribution.
-Let us take a brief look at some of the most common issues of ethics in education.
+However, the education industry is serious, requiring well-defined ethics and values that are well-bound in visible legal outlines to regulate its exchange and distribution.
+Let us briefly examine some of the most common issues of ethics in education.

 List of Ethical Issues in Education

-Following are some of the most common moral, legal and ethical concerns in education that are most often faced by the givers and receivers of education, educational institutes, management thereof, and, sometimes, parents and guardians of students.
+The following are some of the most common moral, legal, and ethical concerns in education that are most often faced by the givers and receivers of education, educational institutes, and their management, and, sometimes, parents and guardians of students.

 Educational Resources Concerning Special Education

 The passing of the Education for All Handicapped Children Act in 1975 by the Federal Government marked the first milestone in special education for children with disabilities.
 Before this act, disabled children had no other recourse but to attend general public schools and curriculum, which was not appropriate given their special requirements.
-Post this act; funds were given to states for the development of educational curricula for children with disabilities, and the Education for All Handicapped Children Act, 1975, made available to all disabled children between 3 years and 21 years of age the right to a Free, Appropriate Public Education (FAPE).
+Post this act, funds were given to states for the development of educational curricula for children with disabilities, and the Education for All Handicapped Children Act of 1975 made available to all disabled children between 3 years and 21 years of age the right to a Free, Appropriate Public Education (FAPE).

 Choice of Teacher

-The eternal contention between a principal and the parents regarding which teacher the child in question should be assigned to the following year is one of the major moral issues in education.
-There are two very predictable outcomes to this debate – either the principal uneasily resigns to parental logic or the former evade the latter’s request by making a blanket statement saying it is not in school policy to honor parents’ opinion as far as the choice of teaching faculty goes.
+The eternal contention between a principal and the parents regarding which teacher the child should be assigned to the following year is one of the major moral issues in education.
+There are two very predictable outcomes to this debate—either the principal uneasily resigns to parental logic, or the former evades the latter’s request by making a blanket statement saying it is not in school policy to honor parents’ opinion as far as the choice of teaching faculty goes.

 Read More Article :